 The theoretical difference between MS and Mtech is the course duration.
 An MS can go beyond 2 years as well if the candidate is working on a particular research project.
 Mtech is usually 2 years long in duration.
 The course content of both degrees is more or less the same.
 MS is more diverse in terms of offering specializations than Mtech. |

 Equivalency dependents on the subjects covered under the degree.
 For example, an MS in Electrical Engineering can be equivalent to Mtech Electrical Engineering provided the core subjects and curriculum of the course work is same.

 One can do MS after Mtech provided they clear the admission requirements of the university they are seeking admission.

 MS is a much more diverse degree with a wide range of specializations.
 It is also considered as a more practical course in comparison to MSc.

 Hopefully, this blog solved your Mtech vs MS dilemma.
-Are you still confused about which course to opt?
+Are you still confused about which course to opt for?
 Don’t worry, Leverage Edu is here to guide you!
-Reach out to us and get rid of all your career confusions!
+Reach out to us and get rid of all your career confusion!